 Your application for disability retirement must be received within one year from the date of your termination from public school employment.
 (You may get a 24 month extension if it's a nonduty disability and you are able to show extenuating circumstances.)
 Any application for disability retirement, regardless of when it is filed, must be for a condition that you incurred before your termination from public school employment.

 Your first step to apply for a disability pension is to contact ORS and request a disability retirement packet.
 Along with an application form, the packet contains detailed information about insurances and pension options, as well as the forms needed to process your application.
 You must sign the medical release forms that allow an independent medical advisor to obtain and review the medical records pertaining to the injury or illness that you believe prevents you from working.
 Once completed, you must send the forms to Disability Determination Services (DDS).

 The disability determination.

-DDS is part of Michigan's Department of Human Services.
+DDS is part of Michigan's Department of Health and Human Services.
 DDS assists ORS in the disability application process by collecting and validating forms, obtaining and reviewing medical documentation, and providing expertise in determining medical eligibility to the retirement board.